 Details to come!
-Find out more about past festivals and participants on our sister website LITLUZ.COM.
+Find out more about past festivals and participants on our sister website LITLUZ.ORG

 Held each fall in Chicago and each February in Mexico City, the Lit & Luz Festival is a unique series of readings, discussions, and performances featuring renowned authors from the United States and Mexico.
 The festival highlights new translations and artistic collaborations that promote contemporary literature from both countries.

 Begun in 2014, the Lit & Luz Festival grew out of the pages of MAKE magazine’s Intercambio portfolio.
 This Spanish-language cultural exchange has appeared in every issue since its debut in 2012 and has featured over 40 writers to date, many in English translation for the first time.

 Lit & Luz is produced by MAKE Literary Productions, NFP.

 Managing Director: Nuria Sheehan Co-directors: Sarah Dodson and Brenda Lozano Artistic Director: Gerardo Cárdenas Associate Artistic Directors: Daniel Borzutzky, Joel Craig, and Ireri Rivas Media Director: Jennifer Patiño Cervantes Production and Logistics: Stephanie Manriquez

 Gaylord and Dorothy Donnelley Foundation National Endowment for the Arts Richard H. Driehaus Foundation DCASE